ncbi/sra-tools/README.md

 ### Linux, macOS (gmake)

-0. Build or download the SDK.
+0. Checkout and build the SDK.
 For instructions, see README.md in https://github.com/ncbi/ncbi-vdb

 1. In the root of the sra-tools checkout, run: